Danitex24/kura-ai/README.txt

 = What AI services are supported? =

-Currently supports OpenAI.
-Claude and Gemini support coming soon.
+Currently supports OpenAI, Claude, DeepSeek, and Gemini.
+You can configure any of these providers in the settings page.

 = Do I need an API key? =